Kushinagar International Airport: Location

 It is located 54 km east of Gorakhpur Airport, 47 km east of Gorakhpur, 34 km north of Deoria, 60 km south-west of Bettiah and 64 km west of Gopalganj.

 Facilities

 The airport has a single runway which is 3.2 km long and 45 m wide with number 11/29.
 The airport apron can accommodate 5 Boeing 737-900s at a time.

 Airlines and destinations

-Due to commercial non-viability, all commercial operations from this airport were shut down.
-The airport is now available for VVIP flights.
+At present, this airport is equipped with all the necessary facilities, and the Instrument Landing System (ILS) has also been installed.
+However, the airport remains non-operational.
+Since November 2023, no scheduled commercial flights have operated from the airport, despite investments exceeding ₹327 crore and continued spending on maintenance.